nvim-lualine/lualine.nvim/README.md

         fzf = 'FZF',
         alpha = 'Alpha'
       }, -- Shows specific buffer name for that filetype ( { `filetype` = `buffer_name`, ... } )

       buffers_color = {
-        -- Same values like general color option can be used here. active = 'lualine_{section}_normal',     -- Color for active buffer inactive = 'lualine_{section}_inactive', -- Color for inactive buffer },
+        -- Same values of the general color option can be used here. active = 'lualine_{section}_normal',     -- Color for active buffer. inactive = 'lualine_{section}_inactive', -- Color for inactive buffer.
+      },
     }
   }